projectasiago/asiago/docs/mish/syntax.md

 Constraints allow code to define a range of values numbers can be in.

 ```
-let a: Num(min: 5, max: 10) = 7
+let a: Num(min 5, max 10) = 7
-let b = a ?? b implicitly has type: Num(min: 5, max: 10)
+let b = a ?? b implicitly has type: Num(min 5, max 10)
-let c = b + 1 ?? c implicitly has type: Num(min: 6, max: 11)
+let c = b + 1 ?? c implicitly has type: Num(min 6, max 11)
 ```

 #### How?

 Implicit types.
 Mish will generate implicit types for variables.
-If you specify the type to be `Num` but only assign a 5 to it, Mish will implicitly set the type to be `Num(min:5, max:5)`.
+If you specify the type to be `Num` but only assign a 5 to it, Mish will implicitly set the type to be `Num(min 5, max 5)`.
 If you call a function, Mish will go into this function and generate implicit types based on the input arguments and produce a more constrainted, implicit, return type than what the function was originally declared to return.

 ```
 ?? ...continuing from above